- DPPN – German Plant Phenotyping Network (since 2012)

 Development of the Integrated Analysis Platform – IAP

-The goal of the OPTIMAL project is to develop and improve a novel predictive breeding approach based on metabolite and DNA data and to test its efficiency.
-Among the extensive research program the group image analysis will contribute on the tasks of collecting (phenomic) data from automated non-invasive phenotyping systems installed at the IPK and in the evaluation of new statistical methods.
+The goal of the OPTIMAL project was to develop and improve a novel predictive breeding approach based on metabolite and DNA data and to test its efficiency.
+Among the extensive research program the group image analysis contributed on the tasks of collecting (phenomic) data from automated non-invasive phenotyping systems installed at the IPK and in the evaluation of statistical methods.

 EPPN - European Plant Phenotyping Network